This site requires a more recent version of Adobe Flash Player to function properly.

-Over the last few years, while Ford saw its market share in the U.S. rising to 16%, Mercury has been restricted to just 0.8% of the U.S. market.
+Over the last few years, while Ford saw its market share in the U.S. rising to 16%, Mercury remained restricted to just 0.8% of the U.S. market.

 'One Ford' vision to keep costs under check

-Ford has historically maintained a heavy focus in North American, claiming that higher income US consumers buy more often and tend to buy upscale.
-However, North America's once significant lead in international unit sales has all but disappeared and more importantly, growth in cars sales in the BRIC countries continues to grow quickly.
+Ford has historically maintained a heavy focus in North America, claiming that higher income U.S. consumers buy more often and tend to buy upscale.
+However, North America's once significant lead in international unit sales has all but disappeared, and more importantly, growth in cars sales in the BRIC countries continues to grow quickly.